Thanosrof/Weather-Diversity-into-PNG-images/README.md

 This Python code is a script that I implemented for my thesis project.
-This script reads png images that are stored into a folder and adds weather conditions.
+This script reads grayscale PNG images that are stored into a folder and adds weather conditions.

 There are five weather conditions that the program selects randomly from:
 1) Sunny weather